Red Joan

 Red Joan is a 2018 British spy drama film, directed by Trevor Nunn, from a screenplay by Lindsay Shapero.
 The film stars Sophie Cookson, Stephen Campbell Moore, Tom Hughes, Ben Miles, Nina Sosanya, Tereza Srbova, and Judi Dench.

 The film is based on a novel of the same name written by Jennie Rooney, which was itself inspired by the life of Melita Norwood.
 Norwood worked at the British Non-Ferrous Metals Research Association as a secretary and supplied the Soviet Union with nuclear secrets.
-The materials that Norwood betrayed to the USSR hastened the pace at which the Soviets developed nuclear bomb technology.
+The information that Norwood betrayed to the Soviets hastened the pace at which they developed nuclear bomb technology.

 Red Joan had its world premiere at the Toronto International Film Festival on 7 September 2018 and was released on 19 April 2019, by Lionsgate in the United Kingdom.

 Plot

-The young Joan Smith is studying physics at Cambridge University.
-She becomes involved with Socialists and radical politics through her friends, Sonya and Leo Galich, German Jews.
-Sonya and Leo Galich are cousins, but the former grew up with the latter after she was orphaned and their relationship is more like that of a brother and a sister.
-Through Sonya, Smith meets and falls in love with the intense intellectual, Leo.
+The young Joan Smith studies physics at Cambridge University.
+Her German Jew friends Sonya and Leo Galich introduce her to socialists and radical politics.
+Sonya and Leo are cousins, but grew up together and their relationship is more like that of a brother and a sister.
+Smith falls in love with the intense intellectual Leo.

-Joan is recruited to work for the wartime Tube Alloys project to build an atomic bomb for Britain and meets the scientist, Max.
-Leo tries to recruit Joan to spy for the Soviet Union, but she rejects his appeal and ends her relationship with him, accusing him of using her.
-Joan falls in love with Max, but their relationship ends when Max tells her that he wants Joan as his wife, not his mistress, but, because of Britain's strict divorce laws, he is unable to divorce his wife.
-In 1945, Joan is appalled by the atomic bombings of the Japanese cities of Hiroshima and Nagasaki, and is frightened when it is suggested that Britain develop its own atomic bombs to possibly use against the Soviet Union.
-Joan contacts the Galiches to provide information about the British nuclear programme to the Soviet Union.
+Joan is recruited to work for the wartime Tube Alloys project to build an atomic bomb for Britain and meets scientist Max.
+Leo tries to recruit Joan to spy for the Soviet Union, but she rejects him and ends their relationship, accusing him of using her.
+Joan and Max travel by ship to Canada, to work on atomic bomb research.
+She falls in love with Max, but he ends their relationship saying he wants Joan as his wife, not his mistress, but his wife will never agree to a divorce.
+Joan and Max visit Montreal, where Leo contacts Joan again at the Université de Montréal, urging her to spy for the Soviet Union, but she again refuses.
+Joan is appalled by the 1945 atomic bombings of Hiroshima and Nagasaki, and is frightened by suggestions that Britain develop its own atomic bombs for possible use against the Soviet Union.
+She contacts the Galiches to provide information about the British nuclear programme to the Soviet Union.